-Some state laws allow the use of drones for scouting while other states do not.
+Some state laws allow deer scouting with drones, while other states do not.
 Thankfully, most have cleared up any grey areas in their regulations.
-Colorado Parks and Wildlife for instance, clarified things a bit in a blog post on their website with a statement from Heather Dugan, their Law Enforcement and Public Safety Assistant Director.
+Colorado Parks and Wildlife, for instance, clarified things a bit in a blog post on their website with a statement from Heather Dugan, their Law Enforcement and Public Safety Assistant Director.

 "The bottom line is, if it's related to a hunt in any way, you can't do it," Dugan said.
 "For scouting, locating, anything.
 If they fly before they take an animal, they're illegal.
 If they use the drone to locate an animal they may have shot and wounded, they're illegal."

+That is on top of federal regulations from the FAA, which has strict rules about flying drones within line of sight, and away from busy airports and controlled airspace.
+Some of which may fall on your hunting land.
 The good news is that some states have also enacted laws making it illegal to harass hunters with a drone.
-The Michigan Department of Natural Resources is just one agency with laws on this.
-So, if you're getting buzzed on your whitetail hunt in the Great Lakes state, you can report the incident and the operator can likely get cited for ruining your hunt.
+The Michigan Department of Natural Resources is just one agency with directions on this.
+So, if you're getting buzzed on your whitetail hunt in the Great Lakes state, you can report the incident, and the operator can likely get cited for ruining your hunt.